-During the height of quarantine, my YouTube recommendations introduced me to a football league I never knew existed: The X-League, an American football league based in Japan.
+During the height of quarantine, my YouTube recommendations introduced me to a football league I never knew existed: The X-League.
+Not to be confused with the recently-rebranded X-League in the United States (formerly known as the Lingerie Football League), this X-League is an American football league based in Japan.
 The video was the full broadcast of the X-League’s equivalent of the Super Bowl: The 2019 “Japan X-Bowl” which is played in Tokyo Dome to a crowd of 30,000 fans.
 The broadcast was almost entirely in Japanese, except for the very enthusiastic “Touchdown!” yelled by the sportscasters.
 Despite the language barrier, I actually found the game to be quite watchable simply based on my familiarity with the game of football.

 Before I go any further, allow me to dive into the history of how American football arrived in Japan: It all started in 1934 when an American Christian missionary by the name of Paul Rusch introduced the game through his creation of the Intercollegiate Football League, the first college-level American football in Japan.
 Having been deported from Japan at the outbreak of World War II, Rusch would return in 1945 after hostilities ended to continue his work establishing the game at football on the primary school level.
 He is often referred to as “The Father Of American Football in Japan”.
 The X-League was founded in 1971 as the Japan American Football League before changing to its current name in 1997.
 The league consists mostly of company-owned teams like the “IBM Big Blue” or the “Panasonic Impulse”, the latter of which happened to be playing in the Japan X-Bowl game that I was watching.